 A put option allows investors to bet against the future of a company or index.
 More specifically, it gives the owner of an option contract the ability to sell at a specified price any time before a certain date.
 Put options are a great way to hedge against market declines, but they, like all investments, come with a bit of risk.
 For starters, you can lose not only what you invested, but also any chance for profits.
-That’s what happened to many investors during the recent short-squeeze mania surrounding shares of Gamestop in early 2021.
-The same applied to shares of AMC from late May into early June of 2021.
-Those who bought put options on these stocks before they went up saw their options fall significantly in value as such stocks rose in value.
 A financial advisor could help you answer questions about put option investments and create a financial plan for your needs and goals.

 Buying put options is a way to hedge against a potential drop in share price.
 They could also reap profits from bear markets or declines in the prices of individual stocks.

 Depending on the type of derivative, your losses could be much more than the amount you’ve invested.
 In the worst-case scenario, losses for some derivatives can be nearly limitless, so tread lightly.

 One of the main uses for a put option is to hedge against a possible drop in your portfolio’s security values.
 For instance, let’s say you own 100 shares of a stock valued at $100 per share.
 You become concerned that the stock could fall to $90 over the next three months.